 - constant movement and squirming

 It’s important to note that not all people, especially children, who display these symptoms have ADHD.
 Some are naturally more active or distractible than others.
 It’s when these behaviors interfere with life that doctors suspect the condition.
-People diagnosed with ADHD are also more likely to have certain coexisting conditions, including:
+People diagnosed with ADHD may also experience higher rates of coexisting conditions, including:

 - learning disabilities

 There are some similarities between the manic episodes of bipolar disorder and ADHD.
 These include: